yukselkagan/yukselkagan/README.md

 Video Link: https://www.youtube.com/watch?v=2WbkynSXxOE

-Manav is greengroces simulator game.
-Manav gather producst from his garden and go to town for find customers.
+Manav is a greengrocer simulator game.
+Manav gather products from his garden and go to town for find customers.
-I publish it on Google Play platform at 2019.
+I publish it on Google Play platform in 2019.
-It made with Unity Engine, C# language.
+It is made with Unity Engine, C# language.

 [Gulfar](https://gulfaronline.com/)

 <img src="https://raw.githubusercontent.com/yukselkagan/images/main/common/gulfar1.png" alt="image" />

-Gulfar is browser game.
+Gulfar is a browser game.
 Players start with a character and roleplay him.
 This character can be human, orc, elf, dwarf, vampire, werewolf.
 There are a lot of works for characters.
 Characters can be hunter, fisherman, woodsman, farmer, artisan, miner, builder, gatherer, baker, tailor, smith, merchant, soldier, wizard, doctor.
-Players can sell their products to other players at market and buy theirs.
+Players can sell their products to other players at the market and buy theirs.
 Can travel to another cities.
-Can build army for conquer cities and rule them.
+Can build an army to conquer cities and rule them.
-Game have family system.
-If a player have child in some age range, and a new player start to game, new player can be start as child of other player.
+Game has family system.
+If a player has a child in some age range, and a new player starts to game, new player can be start as child of other player.
-Characters have family tree.
+Characters have a family tree.
-If there is no suitable family, players can create his family tree.
+If there is no suitable family, players can create their family tree.
 All characters have a limited lifetime.
-When they reach old ages they can die.
+When they reach old age, they can die.
-Character also may die from illness and battles.
-All characters in game are mortal.
+Characters also may die from illness and battles.
+All characters in the game are mortal.
-Character lifetime is about 3 months.
+The character's lifetime is about 3 months.
 Players roleplay their characters and improve them.
 I publish it on my website.
-It made with PHP.
+It is made with PHP.

 [Gece](https://www.oyupa.com/content/gece/gece.html)